 - The roof may need to be re-thatched at some point – Depending on how old the thatched roof is and how well it’s been maintained, you may need to get it re-thatched sooner rather than later.
 If you do need to get it re-thatched then you should be very picky about who you hire to do it, since thatching is an art that takes years of experience to master.
 It’s not unusual for master thatchers to be booked months in advance.

 - Home insurance is typically higher – Home insurance is usually higher for thatched roof properties.
 This is because they’re perceived to be at greater risk of fire damage.
-There are specialist insurance providers who offer cover for thatched roof properties however.
+There are specialist insurance providers who offer insurance for thatched roof properties however.
 You can get quotes from a panel of thatched property